ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure-apis.md

 * If the number is 0, turn the blue LED off, otherwise turn the blue LED on

-You *could* accept a pointer to some nonsecure data (like a string to print), but then we'd have to check the Nonsecure Mode code wasn't trying to trick Secure Mode by giving it a pointer to secure SRAM (e.g. a pointer the secret encryption key).
+You *could* accept a pointer to some nonsecure data (like a string to print), but then we'd have to check the Nonsecure State code wasn't trying to trick Secure State by giving it a pointer to secure SRAM (e.g. a pointer the secret encryption key).
 That's possible, but let's stick with plain integers for now.

 Note that the Blue LED driver is stored as a global `static` variable, inside a